 Disclosures

-EA is a board member of a not-for-profit religious organization, a research advisory board member of National Eating Disorders Association (NEDA), a not-for-profit advocacy organization and a clinical advisor to Equip Health, a for-profit entity that offers telehealth treatment for eating disorders to adolescents.She does not receive payments for the above.
+EA is a board member of a not-for-profit religious organisation, a research advisory board member of National Eating Disorders Association (NEDA), a not-for-profit advocacy organisation and a clinical advisor to Equip Health, a for-profit entity that offers telehealth treatment for eating disorders to adolescents.She does not receive payments for the above.
 She receives research support from the National Institute for Mental Health (NIMH); no conflict.
 She is involved in no contract research at present, is expecting to begin a contract with COMPASS Pathways to support a multi-site study of psilocybin for anorexia nervosa.
 She regularly lectures and educates on the subject of eating disorders but does not receive payment for these activities.
 She receives royalties from UpToDate for written sections.
 She has stock options from Equip Health.

 B. Timothy Walsh, MD